 Just Float - Flotation Therapy

 Can’t get to the Dead Sea?
 Sensory deprivation has been rebranded as “flotation therapy” and while there are plenty of places where one can disconnect by floating in warm Epsom salt water tanks, Just Float (76 N. Hudson Ave.
 Suite 120, Pasadena 91101) claims to be the world’s largest such facility.
 Each client gets their own flotation room, complete with shower, earplugs, robe, Q-tips and relaxation soundtrack.
 Each private room is equipped with its own air filtration system, so even if someone is floating nearby, there is no shared air.
-Soothe tired muscles or just book a mental getaway for REST (Reduced Environment Stimulation Therapy) in one of their private rooms and transition back to reality with a post-float tea in the lounge.
+Soothe tired muscles or just book a mental getaway for REST (Reduced Environment Stimulation Therapy) and transition back to reality with a post-float tea in the lounge.